Galvanic cell: Half reactions and conventions

-Galvanic cells, by their nature, produce direct current.
+By their nature, galvanic cells produce direct current.

 The Weston cell has an anode composed of cadmium mercury amalgam, and a cathode composed of pure mercury.
 The electrolyte is a (saturated) solution of cadmium sulfate.
 The depolarizer is a paste of mercurous sulfate.
 When the electrolyte solution is saturated, the voltage of the cell is very reproducible; hence, in 1911, it was adopted as an international standard for voltage.

-A battery is a set of galvanic cells that are connected together to form a single source of voltage.
-For instance, a typical 12V lead–acid battery has six galvanic cells connected in series with the anodes composed of lead and cathodes composed of lead dioxide, both immersed in sulfuric acid.
-Large battery rooms, for instance in a telephone exchange providing central office power to user's telephones, may have cells connected in both series and parallel.
+In the strictest sense, a battery is a set of two or more galvanic cells that are connected in series to form a single source of voltage.
+For instance, a typical 12 V lead–acid battery has six galvanic cells connected in series, with the anodes composed of lead and cathodes composed of lead dioxide, both immersed in sulfuric acid.